kyma-project/community/docs/guidelines/technical-guidelines/02-docker-images.md

----
-title: Docker images
+# Docker Images
----

 This document provides guidelines for the Docker image provided in the context of Kyma.

-## Naming and structure guidelines
+## Naming and Structure Guidelines

 Place images in the Kyma Docker registry located at `eu.gcr.io/kyma-project`.
 For development and proof of concepts, use the following location: `eu.gcr.io/kyma-project/snapshot`.